‘Syrian verdict will be pre-ordained’

 Hodgson also argues that the Syrian regime realizes that it is under great pressure from the international community and faces possible intervention.
 “Whenever the Syrian government takes action to constrain or hide things from that group, they will undermine the very effort and make themselves look foolish,” he said.
 “So it is in their interests to make this Arab League investigation transparent and with a clear outcome as well.”

-“You have the regime, which promises reform, delivers nothing and carries on with the repression.
+Author and Middle East expert Tariq Ali says it is difficult to turn a blind eye to the armed opposition extremists operating in Syria, though this is what some foreign nations are managing to do.
+“Most of the nations which seem reluctant to notice it are the ones supplying the weaponry and arming people,” Tariq Ali told RT from London.
+“The Qataris and the Saudis have been very active here, so has Turkey.
+The big question is whether they can push the US to organize an intervention in Syria.
+Here you have, ironically, pressure by the Israelis on the US, saying they do not particularly want change in Syria.”The situation in Syria remains complex, with many parties involved, and it has reached “a crisis point,” he adds.“You have the regime, which promises reform, delivers nothing and carries on with the repression.
 You have outside forces backed by Turkey and other countries, who are arming rebels and trying to make it into a total civil war,” he said.
 “Then you have the opposition, which wants to have a national patriotic struggle to get rid of Assad.
 It is a situation which remains confused, but which cannot carry on like this indefinitely.”